 The Path Forward

-And of course feel free to reach out for a free, zero-commitment video call.
-We would be happy to discuss your needs and provide you with advice that is specifically relevant to your situation.
+And of course feel free to reach out for a free, zero-commitment consultation.
+We are here to discuss your needs and provide you with advice specifically relevant to your situation.

 The photo for this post is courtesy of Tyler Anderson.